Culture of Nicaragua: Culture and language

 A Nicaragua Independence Day Parade, Matagalpa, 2007.

-Music and religious icons find their roots in Iberian culture and Amerindian sounds and flavors.
+Music and religious icons find their roots in Iberian culture and African sounds and flavors.
+The national instrument of Nicaragua is the Marimba which was brought by slaves in colonial times from Sub-Saharan Africa.
 The west of Nicaragua was colonized by Spain and has a similar culture to other Spanish-speaking American countries.
 The eastern half of the country, on the other hand, was once a British protectorate, and English is spoken domestically along with Spanish and indigenous languages.
 Its culture is similar to that of former and present British colonies in the Caribbean, such as Jamaica, Belize, the Cayman Islands, etc.

 Recent immigration by Spanish speakers has largely influenced younger generations, and an increasing number of people are either bilingual at home or speak Spanish only.
 In eastern Nicaragua there is a relatively large population of people of mixed African descent, as well as a smaller Garifuna population.

-Due to the African influence in the East Coast, there exists a different kind of music.
+Due to the African influence throughout the country, there exists a different kind of music.
 It is the popular dance music called 'Palo de Mayo' or Maypole, which is celebrated during the Maypole Festival, during the month of May.
 The music is sensual with intense rhythms.
 The celebration is derived from the British Maypole for May Day celebration, as adapted and transformed by the Afro-Nicaraguans on the Caribbean or Mosquito Coast.

 Of the many cultures that were present before European colonization, the Nahua and Oto-mangue peoples who populated the western half of the country have been assimilated into the mainstream culture for the most part, blending into the mestizo population.
 In the east, however, several Chibcha groups have maintained a distinct identity as well as the preservation of their languages, such as the Rama and the Sumo.
 The Miskito and Garifuna also have their original languages preserved, in addition to having the ability to usually speak Spanish and English.